qrize/qrize/README.md

-This is a branch for storing static assets that are used on README on master branch.
+This is a branch for storing static assets that are used in README on master branch.

 Nothing to do here :mouse: